near/NEPs/text/0000-transaction-refactoring.md

 - `sender_id` the account ID of the immediate previous sender of this receipt.
 It can be different from the `originator_id` in some cases.
 - `receiver_id` the account ID of the current account, on which we need to perform action(s).
 - `receipt_id` is a unique ID of this receipt (previously was called `nonce`).
 It's generated from either the signed transaction or the parent receipt.
-- `receipt` is can be one of 2 types:
+- `receipt` can be one of 2 types:
   - `ActionReceipt` is used to perform some actions on the receiver.
   - `DataReceipt` is used when some data needs to be passed from the sender to the receiver, e.g. an execution result.